raissov/golang-codes/README.md

 # golang-codes
-Sorry for late submission.
+Sorry for the late submission.
 I had the problem with electricity